JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 )
 ```

-Note, that in this case, we use `cols(1:4)` instead of the names of columns.
-The reason for that is simple: it is shorter.
-Anyway, it is possible to use a vector of column names too.
+Because it is shorter, we use `cols(1:4)` instead of the column names.